MicrosoftDocs/learn/learn-pr/azure/shifting-nodejs-express-apis-to-serverless/includes/4-exercise-debug-express.md

 ### Set a Breakpoint in the Express Code

-The Angular app makes a call to the `vacations` endpoint in the Node.js Express API.
+The Angular application makes a call to the `vacations` endpoint in the Node.js Express API.
 The endpoint's route is defined in the file _server/routes/vacation.routes.ts_.
 We'll set a breakpoint in this file so we can step through the code that fetches the vacations.

 1. Open _server/routes/vacation.routes.ts_ and locate the code shown below.